How to Make Moroccan Chicken Tagine

-This traditional Moroccan chicken tajine with olives and preserved lemon is one of the best and most flavorful tajines ever!
+This traditional Moroccan Chicken Tagine with olives and preserved lemon is one of the best and most flavorful tagines ever!
 Think juicy chicken thighs marinated in Moroccan spices in a rich sauce served with bread or over couscous.

 This post shows you how to make traditional Moroccan chicken tagine with olives and preserved lemon at home.
-It’s a terrific, flavorful tajine (or tagine) that’s made with juicy chicken tighs marinated in Moroccan spices and a rich sauce.
+It’s a terrific, flavorful tagine that’s made with juicy chicken thighs marinated in Moroccan spices and a rich sauce.
 Serve with bread or over couscous.

 This chicken version celebrates the flavors of traditional Moroccan ingredients and is one of the most universally loved dishes across the country, along with this Moroccan couscous.

-If you want the full Moroccan tajine experience, I recommend serving this with traditional Moroccan bread, side salads, and Moroccan coffee.
-I also recommend checking out this beef tagine if you’re looking for more ways to use your tagine!
+If you want the full Moroccan tajine experience, I recommend serving this with traditional Moroccan bread and side salads.

 Ingredients